OpenFactorioServerManager/factorio-server-manager/README.md

 * Allows the management of save files, upload, download and delete saves.
 * Manage installed mods, upload new ones, delete uneeded mods.
 Enable or disable individual mods.
 * Allow viewing of the server logs and current configuration.
+* Authentication for protecting against unauthorized users
+* Available as a Docker container

 ## Installation
 1. Download the latest release